Why is Blend Phonics Free?

 What experience do you have with Blend Phonics?

 I published Blend Phonics back in 2003 but did not use it until 2007.
 I had many other commercial programs that were highly effective and answered all my needs; however, I had a yearning to try Blend Phonics.
 In the summer of 2007, I used used it with a first-grader from a local school who had not learn to read anything in first-grade.
 I found it astoundingly effective.
-People from pre-kindergarten through 41 years old have successfully learned to read with me with this program.
+Students from pre-kindergarten through 41 years old have successfully learned to read with me with this program.

 What is Directional Guidance?

 Directional Guidance is the distinguishing characteristic of Blend Phonics.
 This is the special feature that prevents whole-word dyslexia and cures it.
 Students begin learning the sounds represented by the letters (letter-to-sound correspondences also called phoneme-to-grapheme correspondences).
 Instead of word-families and analogy, words are sounded out from left to right one letter at a time: b + a = ba, ba+ t = bat.
 This promotes smooth left to right decoding and totally eliminates guessing.
+Oral and written spelling also serve to reinfore the directional guidance leadaing to accurate reading, fluency, and good comprehension.

 Doesn’t Phonics produce mere word-callers?